Alaa-Eldeen-Essam/DEBI_CNN_assignement/README.md

 ---

 ## Notes
-- The sigmoid output of both models maps: `0 → WithMask`, `1 → WithoutMask`
+- The sigmoid output maps: `0 → WithMask`, `1 → WithoutMask`
-  (matches the `class_indices` order from `flow_from_directory` alphabetically).
+- The model is loaded once on startup and kept in memory
-- Both models are loaded once on startup and kept in memory.
+- The Streamlit sidebar lets you set the API URL and run a health check
-- The frontend sidebar lets you switch between models and check API health without restarting.
+- Labels `.txt` files in the YOLO dataset live alongside images in the same folder, not in a separate `labels/` directory — copy them over before training with Ultralytics